Lamafout/quiz-app-from-course-flutter/README.md

-# test_application
+# Simple Quiz app

-A new Flutter project.
+Application what I'm dev for teaching Flutter and Dart

 ## Getting Started